Here’s What the Market Did EVERY TIME the Fed Cut Rates During an Economic Expansion

 Despite the risks, the U.S. economy is still expanding—an unusual, though not unheard-of, time for the Fed to consider cutting rates.

-So let’s assume for a moment that the Fed does take action next week.
+So let’s assume for a moment that the Fed does take action this year.
 What effect would that have on the stock market as well as manufacturing activity?

 That’s precisely what analysts at market research firm Fundstrat looked into recently, and what they found is that 100 percent of the time, the market increased in the next three, six, nine and 12 months.
 The median gain over nine months, in fact, was nearly 18 percent.